larspontoppidan/clipboard-files/README.md

 ## Installation

-The following commands will install the script in `/usr/bin` and create the required command symlinks.
+The following commands will install the script in `/usr/bin/` and create the required command symlinks.

-Cd to a temporary folder and run:
+Go to a temporary folder and run:

 ```text
 git clone https://github.com/larspontoppidan/clipboard-files.git